Is a pond with Koi a Koi Pond?

-Is a pond with Koi a Koi Pond?Many people call any pond with fish a koi pond.
+Many people call any pond with fish a koi pond.
 A “traditional” koi pond is built with bottom drains and external filter systems, but a more natural style of ecosystem pond still makes a wonderful environment for your koi fish and any other fish you may have.

 Ecosystem koi ponds can be easy to understand if you have a good grasp of what components go into a basic, functioning ecosystem.
 An ecosystem pond works with Mother Nature to provide food, shelter, and safety to the wildlife around it.
 It also provides you with an all-natural, low-maintenance piece of paradise.
 It’s important to remember, however, that every piece of the ecosystem puzzle must be present and properly installed by an expert in order for a true ecosystem to be in place.
 Skip one of these elements (or mismatch them) and you’ve got an unbalanced ecosystem that won’t be so low-maintenance anymore.
-Check out the things you'll need to get your ecosystem pond fired up:

 - Filtration System: Includes the use of both a biological and a mechanical filter.

 - A BioFalls® (biological filter) provides surface area for beneficial bacteria to colonize and remove excess nutrients from the water.